Women's Health: Readings On Social, Economic, And Political Issues

 Scripting the Body: Pharmaceuticals and the (Re)making of Menstruation by Laura Mamo and Jennifer Ruth Fosket

-Chapter 6: Disability and Society
+Chapter 6: Disability, Society, and Inclusion

 A Cape Verdean Perspective on Disability: An Invisible Minority in New England by Dawna Marie Thomas